Skip to main content

 Enter actual output

 Record how many finished units were produced.
-If this differs from the planned quantity, the yield variance is calculated.
+If the actual output differs from the planned quantity, a yield variance is calculated and shown.

 3